Christmas in Egypt Guide: What interests during this special day

 Enjoy some food at Christmas in Egypt

-After the prayers conclude, everyone heads home to prepare for a large and delicious meal featuring foods that were avoided during the Advent fast.
-Enjoy a Christmas feast that brings families together in celebration.
+Once the prayers are over, all people go home to cook a massive and delicious meal that includes foods that were not used during the Advent fast.
+Have a Christmas dinner that unites families together.

-These sweets are not only made by Christians but are a tradition for all Egyptians to celebrate their holidays.
+These are not just sweets that are prepared by Christians but they are a tradition to all Egyptians to enjoy their holidays.

 Christmas traditional decoration in the Egyptian way